maybehieu/FacialEmotionRecognizer/README.md

-# FacialEmotionRegconizer
+# FacialEmotionRecognizer

-A simple emotion regconizer project using images classification I did in my journey taking on AI
+A simple emotion recognizer project using images classification I did in my journey taking on AI

 ## 1.Requirements
 ```sh